a-tartarelli/pdfTools/README.md

 pyPdfTools use **multiproccessings** for convert files to be faster :zap:

-# :question: How to use "pyPdfTools"
+# :question: How to use "pdfTools"

 ## :pushpin: From executable:
 * Windows: